cfpb/design-system/docs/components/info-unit-groups.md

 status: Legacy
 description: >-
   In general, info unit groups provide context and lead users to additional content off the page.
-The image/text variations are used to call attention to specific linked content.
+The versions called image/text components are used to call attention to specific linked content.

   ![Info unit group: example of 50/50 image and text